 My name's Chris MacLeod.
 I'm a man in his early thirties from Canada.
 I started this site in late 2006.
-I write everything on it myself, and do my best to do all the other little tasks required to run it.
+I write everything on it myself, and do my best to do all the other little tasks required to keep it running.
 Below I'll cover my own experience of being socially awkward when I was younger, and then talk about my education, plus some other assorted thoughts.

 My own years of social awkwardness

-As I explain in more detail in another article, I started to this site so I could create the kind of guide to getting over social awkwardness I wish I had when I was struggling with those problems myself.
+As I explain in more detail in another article, I started this site so I could create the kind of guide to getting over social awkwardness I wish I had when I was going through those problems myself.
 As I've continued to write for the site I've broadened its scope to cover social issues I may not have dealt with myself, but which other people struggle with.

 A lot of the information on this site is derived from my personal experiences and observations.
 I had to figure out a lot of basic social skills from scratch, and have thought a lot about the topic.
 I was quite lonely and socially awkward in high school and college.
-By my mid-twenties I was over the worst of my problems (though like everyone, I'm still learning new things to this day).
+By my mid-twenties I was over the worst of my problems.
+Of course, like everyone, my social development will never be 'done', and I'm still learning new things to this day.

-I don't want to make it sound like I was a complete wreck back in the day; I had many good traits too of course, but my bad ones got in the way when it came to social situations.
-I didn't have a ton of friends, didn't really know how to make them, and often unwillingly spent weekends alone playing video games.
+I don't want to make it sound like I was a complete wreck back when I was younger; I had many good traits too of course, but my bad ones got in the way when it came to social situations.
+I didn't have a ton of friends, didn't know how to purposely make them, and often unwillingly spent weekends alone playing video games.
 I was insecure and uncomfortable in many interpersonal situations.
-People sometimes remarked that I was weird.
+People often remarked that I was nervous or weird.
 I had a stereotypically dorky appearance.
 I was too uptight.
 I was a late bloomer when it came to dating and relationships.
 I could go on and on, but I think you get the idea.
 Many the other issues I go over in the site's articles also applied to my past self.

 My social skills now

-I now consider myself contentedly average when it comes to my social skills.
+I now consider myself contentedly average when it comes to my social life and skills.
 I think more importantly, I'm happy with the results my improved people skills have gotten me.
 I didn't have to change into a totally different person either.
 Anyone would still recognize me as the same old Chris.
-I keep up with many of my old hobbies, and I still cherish my alone time.
-Sure, I'm more polished and well-rounded now, I have fewer bad habits, a wider range of interests, and a bigger social 'toolbox' to draw on, but my core self hasn't been totally altered.
+I keep up with many of my old hobbies.
+I've always cherished my alone time and still do.
+Sure, I'm more polished and well-rounded now.
+I have fewer bad habits, a wider range of interests, and a bigger social 'toolbox' to draw on, but my core self hasn't been totally altered.

-Sometimes when people write about this topic they portray themselves, intentionally or not, as super popular, charismatic figures who are socially flawless, and who have it all figured out.
+Sometimes when people write about this topic they portray themselves, intentionally or not, as super popular, charismatic figures who are socially flawless and have it all figured out.
 I don't see myself that way at all.
-Like everyone, I still have lots of rough spots.
+Like everyone, I still have rough spots in my personality.
 I continue to have my awkward moments.
-Not everyone I meet likes me.
-There are many aspects of socializing I don't know much about or still want to work on (e.g., public speaking, sales, managing people).
+I don't instantly win over everyone I meet.
+There are many aspects of socializing I don't know much about or still want to work on (e.g., public speaking, sales, leadership).
 If you asked my friends or family they could easily rattle off a bunch of quirks I have.

-As I've written this site one doubt I would occasionally have is, "Your own social skills aren't perfect, who are you to give advice about this topic?"
-The answer I'd give myself is that this site is about getting over social awkwardness.
+As I've written this site one doubt I occasionally have is, "Your own social skills aren't perfect.
+Who are you to give advice about this topic?"
+The answer I give myself is that this site is about getting over social awkwardness.
 It's about how to go from Below Average to Average.
 This is an area I definitely have something to say about.
-I don't write about how to become some super magnetic person with the power to instantly make everyone love them.
+I don't write articles on how to become some super magnetic person with the power to instantly make everyone love them.
 I do my best to stick to what I feel qualified to talk about.
 Plus, expecting social perfection from anyone just isn't realistic.

 My education and experience as a counselor

 I have a B.A.
 Honors degree in Psychology, and a Master of Social Work.
-I worked at various psychology and research-related office jobs for a few years in between getting the two degrees.
-My MSW focused on counseling, as opposed to community organization and development.
+I worked in various psychology and research-related office jobs for a few years in between getting the two degrees.
+My MSW focused on counseling (as opposed to community organization and development).
 Through various internships and volunteer positions I've gained a couple hundred hours of direct clinical experience as a therapist.
 That means I'm still fairly new to it in the grand scheme of things, though hardly completely green.
 I've been drawn to helping people with their personal problems since high school, and I think starting this site and seeking training to become a counselor are two manifestations of that core interest.